soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

         }
 ```

+The Execute function processes an audio buffer/block of samples.
+Each block is broken down into "frames" -- each of which represents a sample point when we can take information from each of the input buffers represented by the inlets.
+So within our loop of the Execute function, we need to loop in turn through each frame, checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
+SignalData and TriggerData point to arrays of floats, as returned by FAudioBufferReadRef.

 ### Pure Data Implementation
-Pure Data already has a sample and hold object [samphold~], which accepts audio rate signals through both inlets.
 While drafting this documentation, I thought that a Pure Data signal flow might help illustrate the process for people less familiar with DSP code.
 However, since the idea is to stay in audio rate, we don't exactly end up with a typical Pd patch -- in fact, if anything, this probably helps illustrate how C++ can be a lot easier to deal with in some cases.

+Pure Data already has a sample and hold object [samphold~], which accepts audio rate signals through both inlets, but here's how we could recreate it:

 ![Pure Data version of the sample and hold object](./SaH_audiorate_Pd.png)
 - [Pure Data abstraction](./SaH_audiorate.pd)